yaochaorui/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

 - `explorer.enable_prefix_caching`: Whether to enable prefix caching.
 Default is `False`.
 - `explorer.enforce_eager`: Whether to enforce eager mode.
 Default is `True`.
 - `explorer.dtype`: The data type used in vLLM.
 Default is `bfloat16`.
-- `explorer.temperature`: The temperature used in vLLM.
-Default is `1.0`.
 - `explorer.seed`: The seed used in vLLM.
 Default is `42`.
-- `explorer.logprobs`: The logprobs used in vLLM.
-Default is `0`.
-- `explorer.repeat_times`: The number of times to repeat each task, used for GRPO-like algorithms.
-Default is `5`.
 - `explorer.use_ray`: Whether to use Ray.
 Default is `False`.
 - `explorer.backend`: The backend used in vLLM.
 Default is `nccl`.
 - `explorer.max_pending_requests`: The maximum number of pending requests.
 Default is `32`.